Stocks slide as volatility continues - KTVZ

 It’s no turnaround Tuesday on Wall Street: Stocks resumed their selloff at the opening bell for another ride on the market roller coaster.

-All three major indexes opened with steep losses.
-The Dow, which fell more than 1,000 points at its lowest point on Monday, opened down 370 points, or 1.1%.
+All three major indexes traded sharply lower.
+The Dow was down some 400 points, or 1.2%.

-The S&P 500 is once again on track to close in correction territory, opening 1.5% lower.
+The S&P 500, once again in danger to close in correction territory, traded 1.7% lower.
 A correction is defined as a 10% drop from the most recent peak.
 In the case of the S&P, that was just three weeks ago, when it hit its record high on January 3.

-The Nasdaq Composite, which fell into correction territory last week, opened down 1.8%.
+The Nasdaq Composite, which fell into correction territory last week, was down 2.1%.

 “Recent price action suggests the long overdue equity market correction has finally begun.
 In our view, this is a healthy long-term development,” said Steven Ricchiuto, US chief economist at Mizuho Securities.